DanielVesterbaek/launch-control-documentation/docs/source/launch-control-core.rst

 .. _animation
+.. _driving-path:
 Animation
 ------
-LC uses a curve based animation workflow to give you full creative control over the movement. :ref:`user-animation` is acting on top of the automatically calculated animations, allowing the user full customization of the animation.
+LC uses a curve based animation workflow to give you full creative control over the movement.
+The curve which the vehicle is following is called "Driving Path". :ref:`user-animation` is acting on top of the automatically calculated animations, allowing the user full customization of the animation.

 .. _animation-presets: